-- Fundamentals 1

-- o Cross-ice
+- Cross-ice

-- o 3 v 3, no goalie
+- 3 v 3, no goalie

-- o No crease or passing lines
+- No crease or passing lines

-- o No positions
+- No positions

-- Fundamentals 2

-- o Half-ice
+- Half-ice

-- o 3 v 3, with goalie
+- 3 v 3, with goalie

-- o Goalie has stick only
+- Goalie has stick only

-- o Crease and 1 passing line
+- Crease and 1 passing line

-- Fundamentals 3

-- o Full-ice

-- o 5 v 5, with goalie

-- Rotating goalie with the purpose to give as many participants as possible the opportunity to try the

-position, with the goal being to grow the number of goalies.
-Flexibility is allowed if a participant has decided

-to play goalie full time.
-Don't discourage participants from using goalie pads in practice when it is their turn.

-Both teams will need to agree on goalie equipment can be stick only or stick and pads

-- o Introduction of forward and defense positions

-- o Creases and 2 passing lines
+- Full-ice - 5 v 5, with goalie - Rotating goalie with the purpose to give as many participants as possible the opportunity to try the - position, with the goal being to grow the number of goalies.
+Flexibility is allowed if a participant has decided to play goalie full time.
+Don't discourage participants from using goalie pads in practice when it is their turn. - Both teams will need to agree on goalie equipment can be stick only or stick and pads - Introduction of forward and defense positions - Creases and 2 passing lines - Associations and coaching staff should use their best judgements based on readiness/understanding of the game for when to transition to half-ice or full-ice. - Associations and coaching staff should use their best judgements based on readiness/understanding of the game for when to introduce a goalie and goal equipment.